-- 7.28 The VBI was 104.6% as at 30 June 2020 (refer Section 6.5).
+- 7.28 The VBI was 104.1% as at 30 June 2023 (refer Section 6.5).
 Given that this rate is not significantly above 100%, and given the current investment strategy, the VBI could quickly fall below 100% if experience is worse than expected.
 We therefore have recommended that the current contributions remain unchanged.
-In making this recommendation, we have also considered what we understand to be the preferences of the Trustee. - 7.29 In summary, we recommend that the current funding plan continue, whereby the Authorities will pay: - a Outstanding amounts in respect of the prior funding calls from the 1997, 2002, 2008 and 2011 actuarial investigations; - b Contributions equal to 9.5% of salary for employee members, increasing with changes in the Superannuation Guarantee Charge; - c An additional contribution to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the minimum of (100% and VBI) multiplied by the vested benefit), plus contribution tax; - d Additional top up contributions that may be required in the future if the plan is in an unsatisfactory financial position.
+In making this recommendation, we have also considered what we understand to be the preferences of the Trustee. - 7.29 In summary, we recommend that the current funding plan continue, whereby the Authorities will pay: - a.
+Contributions equal to 11% of salary for employee members, increasing with changes in the Superannuation Guarantee Charge; - An additional contribution to cover the excess of the benefits paid as a consequence of retrenchment above the funded resignation or retirement benefit (the funded resignation or retirement benefit is calculated as the minimum of (100% and VBI) multiplied by the vested benefit), plus contribution tax; - c.
+Outstanding contributions in respect of calls made at the previous actuarial investigations; and - d.
+Additional top up contributions that may be required in the future if the plan is in an unsatisfactory financial position.